The HEDIR Beginnings

 The first HEDIR email went out on January 1, 1994 (which distributed the email directory).
 Within days the 500 members realized that this was a great way to communicate with lots of fellow health educators….within months there was no interest of the directory…the HEDIR started its historic run and continues until this day (some say it was the FIRST social network for the profession).
 Today, nearly 2,000 members participate in the HEDIR discussions.
 It is THE ultimate way to get information quickly–whether it will be to announce of a new event taking place or whether it’s a request to get information on how to deal with an issue.
 One can send a question out over the HEDIR asking for assistance and within minutes you’ll get 10-15 responses.

-Within the last few months, the HEDIR has teamed up with its long-time partner, HPCareer.net to organize and host a series of webinars.
+Since 2010, the HEDIR has teamed up with its long-time partner, HPCareer.net to organize and host a series of webinars.
 These webinars are free of charge and can be viewed on-line at www.healthpromotionlive.com.
 In addition, individuals can earn CHES hours by attending live/watching the archived video, and completing a series of assignments.
 HEDIR can also be found on Twitter, Facebook and LinkedIn.

 Follow the HEDIR on Twitter by Clicking HERE